Installation Guide

 Updating ExcelMcp

-Check Installed Version
+Check Current Version

-# Or check CLI version
+# Check CLI version

 excelcli --version